CUBRID/cubrid-manual/en/api/cciapi.rst

     If the number of prepared statements exceeds **max_open_prepared_statement** value, the oldest prepared statement is released from the statement pool.
 If you reuse it later, it is added to the statement pool again.

-    A number of connections which a connection pool can contain is changable by using c:func:`cci_datasource_change_property` function when it's required, but it cannot exceed **max_pool_size**.
+    A number of connections which a connection pool can contain is changable by using :c:func:`cci_datasource_change_property` function when it's required, but it cannot exceed **max_pool_size**.
 You can change this number when you want to handle the limitation of the number of connections.
 For example, usually set the number less than **max_pool_size**; raise the number when more connections are required than expected; shrink the number again when many connections are not required.

     The number of connections which a connection pool can contain is limited until **pool_size**; it's maximum value is **max_pool_size**.